peterstamps/All_eBooks_in_single_flat_view_on_KOreader/README.md

-IMPORTANT commnt added at 2025-04-11
+IMPORTANT comment added at 2025-04-11

-From KOReader version 2025.04 this function is standard build in and much better and richer functionality.
+From KOReader version 2025.04 this function is standard build in and it has much better and richer functionality.

 I strongly recommend to upgrade and delete thus plugin as you do not need it anymore!
 Regards.